MirkMart/SIBE_summmerschool_2025/01_Git_GitHub.md

 ### Amend

 The command `git commit --amend` is a very useful resource when you need to update a precedent commit where something was missing.
 Commits should be specific, clear, and complete.
 It can happen that after an important change in your code that deserved a commit, you find that you forget a comma or a dot.
 In this case adding `--amend` to the standard `git commit`, after the obligatory `git add`, can **replace** the precedent commit with a new one slightly changed as intended.
 The further option `--no-edit` can be used to leave the commit messagge as the previous one.
+All this, will change the commit locally but not remetelly.
+When pushing this new commit is necessary the command `git push --force-with-lease` which forces to push without pulling first, officially rewriting the hisotry of the repository.

 ## Collabororating on GitHub